pdeszynski/piteer1.github.com/sources/content/2012/10/oom-introduction.md

 These ones are only examples, because there are many more.
 To know about other ones I suggest reading **Object Oriented Metrics in Practics by Michele Lanza and Radu Marinescu**.
 Knowing them will make you write good Object-Oriented code.

+Uff... that's the end for now.
+This post started to be too long.
+I will later continue disharmonies topic in separate article to say about them a little bit more - how to detect them, how to get rid of them.